levitabris/svelte-preprocess/README.md

 ![Civet](https://user-images.githubusercontent.com/13007891/210392977-03a3b140-ec63-4ce9-b6e3-0a0f7cac6cbe.png)

-It is heavily influenced by, and follows the same structure of the built-in coffeescript support module.
+It is heavily influenced by, and follows the same structure of the built-in coffeescript support.

 Svelte preprocessor currently supports a wide range of languages such as: PostCSS, SCSS, Less, Stylus, CoffeeScript, TypeScript, Pug and much more.
 Checkout more about `svelte-preprocess` [here](https://svelte.dev/docs#compile-time-svelte-preprocess)